aws-samples/example-permissions-boundary/README.md

 - The administrator or cloud operator, who defines the permissions boundary policies and the policies attached to builder principals.
 - The builder, who will be creating subsequent principals for their applications to use.
 The builder is required to attach permissions boundary policies to all principals that they create.
 - The application, which uses the principals created by the above builder.
-These are the principals, typically used by an application, that will have the permissions boundary attached.
+The application principals have the permissions boundary policy attached by the builder.

 To summarise:

-- The administrator persona defines a permissions boundary
+- The administrator persona defines a permissions boundary policy
-- The builder persona is required to use a permissions boundary when creating roles
+- The builder persona is required to attach the permissions boundary policy to application principals they create
-- The application persona is restricted by the contents of the permissions boundary
+- The application persona is restricted by the contents of the permissions boundary policy

 The following sections will refer to these personas for simplicity.